 Angiogenesis is critical for normal development but also contributes to the pathogenesis of numerous diseases.

 We routinely study vascular development in the embryo and placenta (whole mount immunostaining & in situ hybridization) and the postnatal retina and other organs (microvascular casting), and analyze the remodeling of the large thoracic vessels (intracardial angiography), the maintenance or regression of airway vessels.
-Vascular and lymhatic development is also routinely studied in zebrafish embryos and tadpoles (see Aquatic Facility).

 The following assays are available to study metabolism (in house or via local collaborations): measurements of metabolites in plasma and tissues (lactate, glycogen, FFA, ketone bodies, etc); 13C-NMR spectroscopy to measure glucose and fatty acid oxidation ex vivo; 31P-NMR spectroscopy to measure high energy phosphates (ATP, etc) in vivo; 1H-NMR spectroscopy to measure lactate and succinate ex vivo; EPR oxymetry to measure oxygen consumption; tracer studies to measure glycolysis, glucose and fatty acid oxidation in muscle preparations ex vivo; micro-PET measurements of glucose uptake; measurement of mitochondrial respiration in isolated mitochondria; etc. Isolation setups for murine endothelial cell in different organs are in place, allowing the study of the in metabolism of murine endothelial cells in vitro.